LokotamaTheMastermind/LokotamaTheMastermind/site/content/lab.md

 # Lab

-**PS**: This is where I test/spam some UI ideas
+**PS**: This is where I test/spam some UI ideas.

-::LabCard{description="A blob which follows the cursor based on its position" no-preview="true" title="Cursor Effect"}
+::LabCard{description="A blob which follows the cursor based on its position." no-preview title="Cursor Effect"}

 #extra
-**PS**: if it wasn't obvious, the circle that keeps following your mouse is the cursor effect.
+**PS**: The circle that follows your mouse is the cursor effect.

 #code